microsoft/terminal/doc/user-docs/index.md

 1. Click the `⌵` button in the top bar.
 2. From the dropdown list, click `Settings`.
 You can also use a shortcut: `Ctrl+,`.
-3. Your default `json` editor will open up the Windows Terminal settings file.
+3. Your default `json` editor will open the settings file.

 For an introduction to the various settings, see [Using Json Settings](UsingJsonSettings.md).
 The list of valid settings can be found in the [profiles.json documentation](../cascadia/SettingsSchema.md) section.

 ## Tips and Tricks: